Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

 1. [jQuery:](https://jquery.com/)
     - jQuery came with Bootstrap to make the navbar responsive.
 1. [Git](https://git-scm.com/)
-    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Gitpod:](https://gitpod.io/)